google/skia-buildbot/golden/go/tracestore/bt_tracestore/BIGTABLE.md

   4. We want to split our rows up further into shards, so we can execute multiple queries at once (one query per shard).

-To address these performance issues, we need to store our traces and some auxiliary data.
+To address these performance issues, we need to store our traces and some auxiliary data:
-Specifically, we need to store an OrderedParamSet (OPS for short) that can convert tiling.TraceId (long string) to/from EncodedTraceId (short string).
+  - an OrderedParamSet (OPS for short) that can convert tiling.TraceId (long string) to/from EncodedTraceId (short string).
+  - The Options key/values that are a part of the trace, but don't affect the traceID.

-This OPS, along with the traces, will be stored using 2 Column Families and can logically thought of being stored as independent "tables" or "spreadsheets" even though they are all stored in the "one big table".
+These data, along with the traces, will be stored using 3 Column Families and can logically thought of being stored as independent "tables" or "spreadsheets" even though they are all stored in the "one big table".